RainierCluster/zillow-cluster/README.md

 ### Hypotheses
 - Noteable clusters will be based on location
-- A model containing the clusters based on location will perform better than a model without clusters based on location
+- A model containing the clusters will better predict logerror

 ### Components
 - Use clustering